 - Feeling like the heart is fluttering, racing, or pounding (palpitations).

-- Feeling like the heart
+- Feeling like the heart is beating unevenly.

-- Having chest pain (angina).
+- Having chest pain.

 Sometimes atrial fibrillation doesn't cause obvious symptoms.

 If you have symptoms, see your doctor.
 Finding and treating atrial fibrillation right away can help you avoid serious problems.

 How is atrial fibrillation diagnosed?